Arshiapdr/compiler_project_fall_2023/README.md

     ```
 $${\color{lightgreen} Live \space Variable}$$
 - A variable that is related to the __result__ and the value of the __result__ depends on it, is a live variable.
-  - For example in the below code, a is a Live Variable:
+  - For example in the below code, a and b are Live Variables:
   - ```
     int result;
     int a = (2 + 5) * 8;